gitnacho/docs/docs/core-concepts/error-handling.md

 Switching it on will cause JS exceptions to be caught without being propagated to the native world, effectively protecting the app from crashing.
 All exceptions that have been discarded will be reported to the app via the `application.discardedErrorEvent`.
 For more information on this feature refer to `Discarding JavaScript exceptions when called from native section` [here]({% slug structure %}#apppackagejson).

-> **Note:** Enabling this property can lead to the discarding a fatal exception, which can destabilize the application and result in unexpected behavior and hard to track and debug unrelated to the original issue crashes.
+> **Note**: Enabling this property can lead to the discarding a fatal exception, which can destabilize the application and result in unexpected behavior and hard to track and debug unrelated to the original issue crashes.
 For proper exception handling, it is recommended to keep the default setting and ensure that no uncaught JS exceptions escape to top-level native code.